-These Areas are designated for continued commercial and industrial utilization.
-These Areas are currently designated within the Town's M-1 Light Industrial zoning district.
+These Areas are designated for continued commercial utilization.
+These Areas are currently designated within the Town's Local Business (B-1) zoning district.

-• Mixed Use (Residential, Commercial, Industrial, Special Purpose, and Public Recreation/Open Space, and Exclusive, General, and Small-Scale Agriculture) These Areas are designated to accommodate the vast majority of future Town population growth (per Figures 1.9, 1.10, 2.9, 2.10, and 4.13) and associated residential land uses resulting from conditional land uses, rezone, subdivision/land division, and other land development.
+• Mixed Use (Residential, Commercial, Industrial, Special Purpose, and Public Recreation/Open Space, and Exclusive, General, and Small-Scale Agriculture) These Areas are designated to accommodate the vast majority of future Town population growth (per Figures 1.9, 1.10, 2.9, 2.10, and 4.13 of this Plan) and associated residential, commercial, industrial, and special purpose land uses resulting from conditional land uses, rezone, subdivision/land division, and other land development.
 Not all lands identified in these Areas may be appropriate for development.
-Rather, development, if proposed and desired, should be encouraged in these Areas in a pattern (smaller residential lots in closer proximity to other compatible uses) and pace consistent with this Plan's policies, and with other Town land use regulations and policies.
+Rather, development, if proposed and desired, should be encouraged in these Areas in a pattern (smaller residential lots in closer proximity to other compatible uses) and pace consistent with this Plan's policies and with other Town land use regulations and policies.